Samsung/tizen-docs/docs/platform/developing/flashing-rpi.md

 6. Enter the `sdb help` command in the Linux shell (Linux) or Command window (Windows) of the host computer, for more information.

-    > **Note**
+    > [!NOTE]
     >
     > `sdb` execution file is available in the `tools` sub-directory of the directory where Tizen Studio is installed.

-### Installing Drivers
+### Installing drivers

 1. Connect Smart Development Bridge (SDB) as described in [Connecting the board to the PC](#connecting-the-board-to-the-pc).
 2. Install the connectivity drivers for each board:
     -   **Raspberry Pi 3/4**
-        1. Download the plugin zip file from the **Raspberry Pi 3/4(6.0) Plugin** section at <http://developer.samsung.com/tizendevice/firmware> and follow the instructions.
+        a.
+Download the plugin zip file from the **Raspberry Pi 3/4(6.0) Plugin** section at <http://developer.samsung.com/tizendevice/firmware> and follow the instructions.

-        2. For the case of the Linux shell (Linux), run the `sh` script given in the instructions.
+        b.
+For the case of the Linux shell (Linux), run the `sh` script given in the instructions.
 For example:

             ```
             $ ./install_with_SDB.sh
             ```

-        3. For the case of the Command window (Windows), run the `bat` script given in the instructions.
+        c.
+For the case of the Command window (Windows), run the `bat` script given in the instructions.
 For example:

             ```
             > install_with_SDB.bat
             ```
-## Flashing through Command Line
+## Flashing through command line

 You can also flash the SD card through command-line in Linux computer instead of using IoT Setup Manager.
 To flash the SD card for Raspberry Pi 3 (or 4) without IoT setup Manager:

 1. Complete the following prerequisites:
-    1. Install the `pv` package in the Linux computer:
+    a.
+Install the `pv` package in the Linux computer:

         ```
         $ sudo apt-get install pv
         ```

-    2. Ensure that you have an SD card of 8 GB or more.
+    b.
+Ensure that you have an SD card of 8 GB or more.
-    3. Verify whether the binary image files are in your computer. .
+    c.
+Verify whether the binary image files are in your computer. .
-    4. Fusing-script for Raspberry Pi 3 (fusing script is same for RPI3 and RPI4):
+    d.
+Fusing-script for Raspberry Pi 3 (fusing script is same for RPI3 and RPI4):

         ```
         $ wget https://git.tizen.org/cgit/platform/kernel/u-boot/plain/scripts/tizen/sd_fusing_rpi3.sh?h=tizen --output-document=sd_fusing_rpi3.sh